rpeszek/my-blogs/posts/2021-01-16-maybe-harmful.markdown

 Oversimplifications are nothing new in mathematical modeling.
 Anyone who studied, for example, mathematical physics has seen a lot of crazy oversimplifications.
 Code design appears not that different.

 5. Non production code.
 Lots of Haskell code is about CS research.
-Lots of Haskell code is about pet projects.
+Lots of Haskell code is pet projects.
 Such code does not need to be maintained in production. `Maybe` is good enough.

-If developer can disambiguate the reason for `Nothing` so `Either` is redundant.
+If developer can disambiguate the reason for `Nothing`, then use of `Either` is optional.
 This is not an overuse case and is justified.

 I started with link to [_add_blank_target Elementary Programming](https://www.michaelpj.com/blog/2021/01/02/elementary-programming.html) post and want to end with it.
 Would more explicit "elementary" programs help in spotting obvious things like error information loss?
 I think they could.
 Starting from requirements and going back to most elementary solution would probably never arrive at:
 ``` haskell
 mapMaybe :: (a -> Maybe b) -> [a] -> Maybe [b]
 ```
 if only the requirements cared about errors.
-I am not advocating for avoiding abstractions,  just for not forgetting about errors on the way.
+I do not advocate avoiding abstractions,  just do not forget errors on the way.
 Don't throw the baby out with the bathwater.

 I am sure I do not have a full understanding of why and how `Maybe` is overused.
-The intent of this post is to try to start a discussion.
+The intent of this post is to start a discussion.

 Discussion links: